Tyler-OBrien/personal_website/content/posts/2022/06/29/Building-a-Cloudflare-Pages-Clone/index.md

 The core, or main web server, needs to serve the actual files, allowing previews, and also handling new deployments.

-To solve that problem, I took a page out of Cloudflare Pages's book and used manifests for each hostname.
+To solve that problem, I create and use manifests for each hostname.
 Manifests are stored as CouchDB Documents, with their IDs being the hostname, and containing a dictionary to link files (images/example.png) to their actual file ID, which was just a sha256 hash of the file contents.
 Each file was stored in a separate CouchDB Database, with its ID being the sha256 hash of its file contents, and itself being a CouchDB Attachment.
 CouchDB offered a few other helpful features by it storing and returning content type and eTags, which we could use in the response.

 ![Sequence Diagram of Request](mermaid-diagram-2022-06-28-205108.png)
+* The domain is now tobrien.dev

 ### CLI Tool